Services Contacts Free Consultation via WhatsApp

 The key feature of this document is its limited validity.
 The certificate is valid for 3 months from the date of issue.
 Considering that consular legalization takes 2 to 6 weeks, you should order the certificate as close as possible to the start of the procedure.
 If the certificate expires during the legalization process, you will have to start all over again — obtain a new certificate and go through all stages again.

 Attention: The criminal record certificate for the UAE is legalized in a special procedure.
 It does not require notarized certification of a copy — the original certificate is legalized.
-The path: Minjust → MFA → UAE Embassy.
+The path: Minjust → MID → UAE Embassy.

 Powers of Attorney

 Powers of attorney are required for representation in UAE government agencies, executing real estate transactions, managing bank accounts, and conducting legal proceedings.
-A power of attorney for the UAE is executed by a Russian notary and immediately goes through the legalization chain: notary → Minjust → MFA → UAE Embassy.
+A power of attorney for the UAE is executed by a Russian notary and immediately goes through the legalization chain: notary → Minjust → MID → UAE Embassy.

 When drafting a power of attorney for the UAE, it is important to correctly specify the powers — Emirati authorities strictly monitor that the representative’s actions do not exceed the scope specified in the power of attorney.
 It is recommended to draft the power of attorney with the participation of a lawyer familiar with UAE legislation.